MohitJuneja/stock_returns_prediction/README.md

 ## Introduction

-Can we actually predict stock prices with Machine Learning?
+***Can we actually predict stock prices with Machine Learning?***

 Investors make educated guesses by analyzing data.
 They'll read the news, study the company history, industry, trends...
 There are lots of data points that go into malking a predction.
 The prevailing theory is that stock prices are totally random and unpredicatble.
 A blind-folded monkey throwing darts at a newspaper's financial pages could select a protfolio that could do just as well as one carefully selected by experts.

 But that raises the question, why do top firms like Morgan Stanley and citigroup hire quantitative analysts to go build predictive models.
 We have this idea of a trading floor filled with adrenalined-infused men, with loose ties, running around, yelling something into a phone.
 But these days are more likely to see rows of ML experts quietly sitting in front of computer screens in fact about 70% of all orders on Wall street are now placed by software.

-We are now living in the age of algorithms.
+In this competition, I must predict a signed confidence value, ŷ ti∈[−1,1] , which is multiplied by the market-adjusted return of a given assetCode over a ten day window.
+If a stock is expected to have a large positive return *compared to the broad market* over the next ten days, a large, positive confidenceValue (near 1.0) should be assigned.
+If the stock is expected to have a negative return, a large, negative confidenceValue (near -1.0) must be assigned.
+If unsure, assign it a value near zero.

 ## Question: